Categorical Distributions of Maximum Entropy under Marginal Constraints: The principle of maximum entropy

-This theorem, alongside further properties of the \maxent solution are proven in detail in~\ref{ap:Proof}.
-Alternatively to the reasoning presented in this paper, one can axiomatically arrive~\cite{shore1980axiomatic,paris1990note,csiszar1991least} at the \maxent principle as the unique mechanism to perform deduction from a provided dataset in a most minimalistic, least-biased way.
+This theorem, alongside further properties of the \maxent solution are constructively proven in detail in~\ref{ap:Proof}.
+Alternatively to the constructive proof of existence outlined in Appendix, Theorem~\ref{theorem:MaxEnt} holds given that $[\prob f]$ is a closed convex subset of $\mathcal P$. $\mathcal P$ is compact, while Shannon's entropy is a continuous concave function over the simplex.
+Hence, $[\prob f]$ is compact and Shannon's entropy necessarily attains a maximum there.
+Strict concavity of $H$ ensures the uniqueness.
+In addition to the reasoning presented in this paper, one can axiomatically arrive~\cite{shore1980axiomatic,paris1990note,csiszar1991least} at the \maxent principle as the unique mechanism to perform deduction from a provided dataset in a most minimalistic, least-biased way.